-If your looking for a stove, pot and other utensils on a budget for your “bug out bag “ (BOB), then you might be interested in some of the items I have been using.
+If you looking for a stove, pot, and other utensils on a budget for your “bug out bag “ (BOB), then you might be interested in some of the items I have been using.

 I have been searching for a while to find the perfect cup and stove for my BOB.

 Cooking On A Budget

 I found a heavy-duty stainless steel cup from GSI that is virtually indestructible and fits nice and snug under my largemouth Nalgene 16 oz water bottle.
 The fold-out handles stay nice and cool over a fire or on a stove.

 Even after many uses the stainless steel cleans up like new.

 It is just thick enough to make you feel confident it will last a long time without being overly heavy.
 It's Just right for a single serving of a freeze dried meal.

 GSI Outdoors Inc. Glacier Heavy Duty Stainless Steel Bottle Cup/Pot 4.8 oz.
 (I paid under $14 delivered)

 Next on my list was a reasonably priced stove that was small and lightweight.
 I took a chance on a very inexpensive Chinese stove that looked very similar to many of the higher-quality units used by many professionals.